mahan-fcb/ThermoAGT/README.md

 4- for properties prediction such as SS and RSA, PSSM, PSFM, and ... use:

 https://github.com/realbigws/Predict_Property
+# final feature generation

-after doing these steps you can use gathering.py file to combine all extract features to each other and save them as torsion.npy, atomic_coordinate.npy, ddg.npy, sequential.npy, and sequence_name.npy.
+after doing these steps you can use read_feature.py and feature_generation.py file to combine all extract features to each other and save them as torsion.npy, atomic_coordinate.npy, ddg.npy, sequential.npy, and sequence_name.npy.

 # Model traning: